hslu-ige-laes/lora-devices-ttn/docs/sensors/watteco-flash-o.md

   }
 }

+/**
+ * Function to create a buffer from a byteArray.
+Allow to read sample from the
+ * byteArray to extract data.
+ */
 function createBuffer(byteArray) {
+  /**
+   * Retrieve the pattern for HUFF table lookup
+   */
   function bitsBuf2HuffPattern(byteArray, index, nb_bits) {
     var sourceBitStart = index
     var sz = nb_bits - 1